lpmi-13/mongo-dojo/README.md

 - Attaching a node service that reads from the primary (without secondaryPreferred), and then see what happens when the primary steps down (it should break)

 - look at "realtime" metrics inside the VM using "mongotop" and "mongostat"

+- load data and start with an unoptimized query.
+Run explain to see that it's not performant and fix it.
+Re-run explain to prove the fix worked.